brodieG/char-width/README.md

 * Compute width on graphemes instead of Unicode code points; this is likely to be a bigger change that could possibly leverage ICU on systems that have it, but will likely still require updating the width tables.
+* Structure the table data to make future updates easier (this will mean giving up on inline comments, etc).
 * Change the look-up tables to be multi-stage tables for performance as recommended by Unicode, particularly as we're increasing the table sizes.